xaverdh/texbuilder/README.md

 reader while editing it in your favorite editor.
 When you save your document, it will recompile it, overwrite the output pdf file and send a signal to your pdf reader to reload the file.
-This effectively allows for a "continous preview"-like experience.
+This effectively allows for a "continuous preview"-like experience.

-This will run with *mupdf* and *on Linux* only at the moment.
+This will run with *mupdf* and *only on Linux* at the moment.

 ## Prerequisites and Dependencies
   * linux (we use inotify)